How to Use Server-Side Tools

 }

 Tool search enables searching and loading of tools on demand in the model’s context in agentic workflows.
-Use tool search with the Messages API for Anthropic models and the Responses API for OpenAI models:
+This allows you to avoid loading all tool definitions up front and can reduce overall token usage and cost.
+Use the passthrough tool search tool on the Messages API for Anthropic models and the Responses API for OpenAI models.

 Include a tool search tool by either using regex or BM25 as the type in your tools array: